adribasterra/adribasterra/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Adriana, still a student of a double degree in Computer Science & Videogame Design and Development.
+I'm Adriana, a Computer Engineer & Videogame Developer.
 Welcome to my project <del>kind of</del> portfolio😄.
 Currently:

-- 🌱 In 5th year of university
+- 🌱 Graduated from university
 - 🔭 On my way to become a fullstacker
 - 💻 Used to code in C# and JavaScript
 - ⚡ Always willing to learn new things